methetech/MouseWheelFixer/SECURITY.md

 *   Keeping you informed about the progress of your report.
 *   Crediting discoverers for their responsible disclosure (if they wish).

-Thank you for helping to keep the Scroll Lock App secure.
+Thank you for helping to keep the WheelScrollFixer secure.